Wills and Trust Attorneys in Overland Park, KS

 Trusts & Elder Law: Protecting Assets Long-Term

 Because we practice both estate planning and Elder Law, we help families look beyond basic documents.
 Long-term care costs and Medicaid eligibility can erode a lifetime of savings if the right protections aren’t in place.
+Understanding how Medicare and Medicaid work together is a critical part of this planning—learn more in Understanding Medicare and Medicaid: A Guide to Elderly Care.

 We help families: